Wenjing0916/Wenjing0916.github.io/index.md

 -	Processed about 13 million trip data using Python, collected a set of 6,744 street view images through Google API, and then employed PSPNet model for semantic segmentation; processed sociodemographic data at Census Block Groups level, Points of Interest data, weather and air quality data using ArcGIS pro.
 -	Applied machine learning models to establish non-linear relationships between features and bike-sharing usage at the station scale and reveal the feature importance using SHapley Additive exPlanations (SHAP) package in Python.
 -	Developed multiscale geographically weighted regression (MGWR) models to capture spatial non-stationary and reveal quantitative effects of related factors at the neighborhood scale.
+-	Authored a manuscript under review in the *Journal of Transport Geography* as the lead writer, based on research results.

 {% include_relative _includes/project2.md %}
 -	Utilized the Network Analysis tool in ArcGIS to obtain the 15-minute walking radius for 11 communities in Shanghai’s five new towns and the central area based on the road network from Open Street Map.
 -	Developed a TrueSkill-based rating system to dynamically collect audits of 325 street view images from professional students, and used DeeplabV3 and Mask R-CNN models to extract the physical features in images.
 -	Conducted a clustering analysis using PCA and K-means++ algorithms of the perceived walkability scores in 11 communities and explored the characteristics of each cluster.
 -	Applied Random Forest feature importance to analyze gender differences in factors influencing walkability perception and assessed the prediction performance of various machine learning models.
+-	Authored a manuscript published in the journal *Land* as the lead writer, based on research results.

 {% include_relative _includes/project3.md %}
 -	Utilized spatial analysis methods such as Kernel Density, Standard Deviational Ellipse, and Spatial Autocorrelation to characterize the spatial and temporal evolution of courier station distribution in 2018 and 2022 at the macro scale.